reginavlee/database_review/README.md

 1. Fork a copy of the project and clone it down to your computer
 2. Run `npm install`
+3. Run `npm start` to start the server
-3. Start up or download postman: https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en
+4. Start up or download postman: https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en

 ###Tasks: